255 restaurants, 37 Michelin stars: Meet the American who spent a year eating his way through Singapore

 Run by Colombian chef Fernando Arevalo, Preludio serves "author's cuisine" that revolves around a yearly changing theme called "chapter."
 From its debut Monochrome chapter, Lu raves about the Pata Negra course with "astounding" flavors, featuring panko crumb-breaded Iberico pork shoulder with a "distinctive" blend of spices -- cumin, cayenne and paprika -- paired with tomatoes soaked in a two-day marinade.

-"As someone who usually doesn't like to repeat dishes at fine-dining restaurants, the fact that I've already dined at Preludio eight times (in 2020) is a testament to their inventiveness," says Lu.
+"As someone who usually doesn't like to repeat dishes at fine-dining restaurants, the fact that I've already dined at Preludio nine times (in 2020) is a testament to their inventiveness," says Lu.

 Inspired by "Chef's Table"